EMERALD0874/AudioLoader-PackDB/README.md

 ]
 ```

 To replace a sound file, remove its entry from the above array and place a sound file with the exact file name (including file type) inside of your pack folder.
-If you wish to use sound files that have different names and/or file extensions of the deck sound effects, see [Mappings](#mappings)
+If you wish to use sound files that have different names or file extensions than the Steam UI sounds, see [🎲 Mappings and Randomization](#-mappings-and-randomization).

 Below is a list of what each sound file is believed to mean.